 Step 2.
 Full Application: Those who are invited to apply will be asked to provide more details to the proposal submitted in the inquiry stage.
 This will include a detailed program/project budget as well as specific, measurable outcomes the proposal seeks to address.

 If you are applying to the Butte Strong Fund - Capacity Building grant program, there is no grant inquiry.
 Simply select Butte Strong Fund - Capacity Building Grant Program below and apply to that program from the Grant Portal.

 Please note: The Butte Strong Fund does not have a direct assistance program.
 Individuals are not eligible for direct funding.
 Funding is provided only to eligible organizations that are directly serving people displaced by the Camp Fire.
 We rely on the collective capacity of our partner organizations to most effectively and directly give the necessary assistance to those displaced by the Camp Fire.

 North Valley Community Foundation administers the Butte Strong Fund.

-Butte Strong Fund - Community Development Grant Program (not currently accepting new applications)
+Butte Strong Fund - Community Development Grant Program (Applications closed for 2020)